 - I was in good health and so were my loved ones.

-- I was in a good relationship with a good man.
+- I was in a good relationship.

 - I had my family, my home, my pets, and some good friends.